shenwei356/LexicMap/docs/content/faqs/_index.md

 ### Does LexicMap support fungi genomes?

-No. LexicMap only supports smal genomes including prokaryotic, viral, and plasmid genomes.
+Yes.
+LexicMap mainly supports small genomes including prokaryotic, viral, and plasmid genomes.
+Fungi can be supported with more masks.

 ### Does LexicMap support short reads?

-No. LexicMap only supports long (>=500 bp) reads or gene/genome/virus/plasmid/phage sequences.
+No. LexicMap only supports long (>=500 bp, >=1kb is prefered) reads or gene/genome/virus/plasmid/phage sequences.
 However, some short queries can also be aligned.

 ### How's the hardware requirement?

 For index building.
+See details [hardware requirement](https://bioinf.shenwei.me/LexicMap/tutorials/index/#hardware-requirements).
 - More CPUs would accelerate indexing.
 - The memory occupation is linear with
     - The size of the genome batch.
     - The number of LexicHash masks.

 For seaching.
+See details [hardware requirement](https://bioinf.shenwei.me/LexicMap/tutorials/search/#hardware-requirements).
 - More CPUs would accelerate searching.
 - The memory occupation mainly depends on the length of queries, the number of hits, and band size in backtracking.